hardin47/website/Math154/Notes/05-permutation.md

 &= \frac{k}{{N \choose n}}= \alpha\\
 \text{alternatively }  k&= \alpha {N \choose n}
 \end{align}
-The point of which is to say that the randomization test controls the probability of a Type I error under the very minimal conditions that the subjects are randomized to treatments (minimal assumption, but hard to do in practice!!)
+The point of which is to say that the randomization test controls the probability of a Type I error under the very minimal conditions that the subjects are randomized to treatments (a minimal condition, but hard to do in practice!!)

 #### Permutation p-value {-}